 The Heartbreak of Psoriasis

-“The Heartbreak of Psoriasis” is a phase the author John Updike, a sufferer of psoriasis himself, used to describe his experience with the condition.
+“The Heartbreak of Psoriasis” is a phase the author John Updike, a sufferer of psoriasis himself, used to describe his self consciousness with the condition.
 While psoriasis is a skin condition, it impacts people’s daily lives in social situations and has a significant emotional impact.
 In addition, psoriasis may cause itching, physical discomfort, and is often associated with arthritic joint pain.
-Acupuncture and Chinese herbs have been used to treat it for thousands of years.
+Acupuncture and Chinese herbs have been used to treat psoriasis for thousands of years.

 What Causes Psoriasis?